 Stephen Neary/Connie Li Chan/Robin Arnott

-The loans were provided by Countrywide, which Bank of America bought in 2008.
-The lawsuit was filed by the trustee in charge of the mortgage pool.
-It asks Bank of America to buy back the mortgages at full value.
+The loans were initially issued by Countrywide, which was acquired by Bank of America in 2008.
+The lawsuit says B of A should buy back the defective mortgages at full face value — over $2 billion.